python4astronomers/python4astronomers/source/files/asciifiles.rst

 ===========

 If you need even more flexibility, than the `asciitable`_ module can help you.
-It natively understands some very complex formats, e.g. the CDS machine readable tables and it can automatically detec any of those format.
+It natively understands some very complex formats, e.g. the CDS machine readable tables and it can automatically detect any of those formats.
-If also takes care of your output in LaTeX.
+If also can format your output in LaTeX.

 The `asciitable`_ module is an extensible ASCII table reader and writer that is designed to handle most formats you will encounter in the wild: